john-jasbinsek/john-jasbinsek.github.io/index-cpsite.md

 ## About Me

 I am a professor geology and geophysics at [California Polytechnic State University](https://calpoly.edu), San Luis Obispo, where I am tucked away in the [Physics Department](https://physics.calpoly.edu) for safe keeping.

+This website is only about my Cal Poly activities.
+I am rehabilitating a [personal blog/website](https://jblog.blot.im/), you can check to see if it's back online.

 - You can find out more about geology and geophysics at the [Cal Poly Geology website](https://www.calpolygeology.info/).